gmzi/javascripter/4-algorithms/algorithms.md

 We use them to implement our mapping in a very efficient way, we can search in O(1)!!!
 Because we don't have to loop over each item of the array, instead we run the hash function (that has always the same runtime), and that function will give us the array position at which the desired value is stored, and will also stablish the logic in which values will be distributed in the array.

 ## hash_tables_runtime

+You need to know the key.
+No organization about the overall map.
+Can't search for value or related values.
+One value at a time search.
+No range.

 - Set O(1)
 - get, has mostly O(1)